juanbkm/donor2019/content/stories/improving-river-basin-management-in-the-pyanj.md

 title: "Improving River Basin Management"
 date: 2020-04-24T11:43:16+08:00
 image: images/stories/improving-river-basin-management-in-the-pyanj.jpg
-image_caption: "Threatened by climate change, the Pyanj River Basin (PRB) is now the center of climate-proofing activities, thanks to a collaborative project by ADB and the Japan Fund for Poverty Reduction."
+image_caption: "**Resilient River Basin.** Lives and livelihoods of people dependent on the Pyanj River Basin in Tajikistan have a more secure future as the basin becomes better protected and climate-proofed."
 image_thumb: images/stories/improving-river-basin-management-in-the-pyanj-th.jpg
 author: Admin
 description: "This is meta description"
 country: Tajikistan
-summary: "Threatened by climate change, the Pyanj River Basin (PRB) is now the center of climate-proofing activities, thanks to a collaborative project by ADB and the Japan Fund for Poverty Reduction."
+summary: "Threatened by climate change, the Pyanj River Basin is now the center of climate-proofing activities, thanks to a collaborative project by ADB and the Japan Fund for Poverty Reduction."
 project_title: "Water Resources Management in the Pyanj River Basin Project"
 project_url: https://www.adb.org/projects/47181-002/main#project-pds
 cost: "$33.73 million"
 fund_source:
   - name: "ADB"
     amount: "$25 million"
-  - name: "Government of Tajikistan"
+  - name: "Tajikistan"
     amount: "$3.73 million"
 fin_partners:
   - name: "Japan Fund for Poverty Reduction"